OmerTu/GoogleHomeKodi/README.md

 <details>
   <summary><b>B.3 Set up local webserver using Docker</b> (Click to expand instructions)</summary><p />

-As an alternative to (B.2), it's possible to use a pre-built [Docker image](https://hub.docker.com/r/sinedied/googlehomekodi/) to run a local instance.
+As an alternative to (B.2), it's possible to use a *Docker container* to run a local instance.

-You can use either *environment variables* or a `kodi-hosts.config.js` inside a folder mapped to the `/config` volume to configure your instance.
+You can configure your instance simply through *environment variables* or a `kodi-hosts.config.js` inside a folder mapped to the container-file-path `/config`.

 1. Install the Docker engine
    - If you want to run it on a LibreELEC system
      You can simply install the offical service addon `Docker`
+     _Note:_ Enable the feature _Wait for network before starting kodi_ under *Settings* > *LibreELEC* > *Network*
-   - For all other systems please consult the offical documentation
+   - For all other systems please see the offical documentation
      [Docker Installation](https://docs.docker.com/engine/installation/)
-1. Download or build the docker image
+2. Get the *GoogleHomeKodi* docker image
-   - For 64bit-Systems you can download out prebuilt docker-image
      ```
-     docker pull sinedied/googlehomekodi
+     docker build --tag omertu/googlehomekodi https://github.com/OmerTu/GoogleHomeKodi.git
      ```
-   - For all other systems you currently have to build the image yourself.
-     - Clone this repo with git or simply download and unzip the sourcecode (green button on the top-right)
-     - You now should have a folder with a bunch of files in it (i.e. here `C:\node\GoogleHomeKodi`)
-     - Build the image
-     ```
-     cd C:\node\GoogleHomeKodi
-     docker build -t sinedied/googlehomekodi .
-     ```
-2. Run the docker image
+3. Run the docker image
    - with the use of environment variables:
      ```sh
-     docker run -d -p 8099:8099 \
+     docker run --detach \
+                --publish 8099:8099 \
                 --restart always \
                 -e KODI_PROTOCOL="http" \
-                -e KODI_IP="YOUR_EXTERNAL_IP_ADDRESS" \
+                -e KODI_IP="YOUR_INTERNAL_KODI_IP_ADDRESS" \
                 -e KODI_PORT="YOUR_KODI_PORT" \
                 -e KODI_USER="YOUR_KODI_USER_NAME" \
                 -e KODI_PASSWORD="YOUR_KODI_PASSWORD" \
                 -e AUTH_TOKEN="YOUR_CONNECTION_PASSWORD" \
                 --name googlehomekodi \
-                sinedied/googlehomekodi
+                omertu/googlehomekodi
      ```
    - or with the use of the config file:
      - Create a copy of the `kodi-hosts.config.js.dist` file and name it `kodi-hosts.config.js`.
      - Edit the file and make sure the kodiConfig and globalConfig sections match your environment.
      - Run it
        ```sh
-       docker run -d -p 8099:8099 \
+       docker run --detach \
+                  --publish 8099:8099 \
                   --restart always \
                   -v YOUR_CONFIG_DIR:/config \
                   --name googlehomekodi \
-                  sinedied/googlehomekodi
+                  omertu/googlehomekodi
        ```
+4. Determine the *internal IP-Address* or the *hostname* of the machine running the docker container.
+   We refer to that as *YOUR_INTERNAL_NODE_IP*.
+   _Hint:_ When running the docker container on the same LibreELEC-host just use the hostname `libreelec` as the IP-Address of your node server.
+5. Configure your router to forward the port from the step 3 (8099 is the default) to *YOUR_INTERNAL_NODE_IP*.
+   _Note:_ This is needed, so your kodi can be contacted from the internet.
+6. Find your external IP address (i.e. Google 'what's my ip?')
+   _Hint:_ It is strongly recommended to setup a dynDNS service of your choice. (i.e. selfhost.me)
+7. The address of your self hosted node server now consists of the port of step 5 and the ip/host of step 6.
+   We will refer to this address later as _YOUR_NODE_SERVER_. (i.e. http://omertu.selfhost.me:8099)

-3. In case you need to update to a newer version later, just repeat steps 2 and 3 after executing:
+8. In case you need to update to a newer version of this app later, just repeat steps 2 and 3 after executing:
    ```
-   docker stop googlehomekodi
-   docker rm sinedied/googlehomekodi
+   docker rm --force omertu/googlehomekodi
    ```
 </details>